Updated July 2020.

 ABM by the Numbers: Who’s Using it?

-Consider that only 0.75 percent of leads result in closed revenue.
-So chasing millions of leads doesn’t necessarily improve your sales pipeline or bottom line.
+Only 0.75% of leads result in closed revenue, so chasing millions of leads doesn’t necessarily improve your sales pipeline or bottom line.
 Therein lies the appeal to ABM: the ability to know what you’re investing in lead generation will pay off in the end.

 Since the awareness of account-based marketing has increased in recent years, it’s easier to see how adopting this marketing strategy can be beneficial.
-Out of those firms that have already experimented with ABM, 97 percent report higher ROI relative to traditional marketing activities, and 85 percent state that ABM allows for greater client retention and upsell opportunities.
+Out of those firms that have already experimented with ABM, 97% report higher ROI relative to traditional marketing activities, and 85% state that ABM allows for greater client retention and upsell opportunities.

 Benefits of a Sales-Enabled ABM Model